 Many industries have become tied to emerging technologies

-People do still listen to music from their personal collections and CDs, vinyls and other physical media sources are still sought after by collectors.
+People do still listen to music from their personal collections and CDs, vinyls, and other physical media sources are still sought after by collectors.
 They are also popular merchandise at live shows.
 Live music has always been a stable source of entertainment.

 With artists having more platforms on which to publish their music and gain exposure (such as Soundcloud and Bandcamp), there are more ways than ever for people who enjoy live entertainment to find acts to follow.
 Streaming, however, is still the preferred medium for music consumption and for finding new artists.

-Spotify and Pandora are perfect examples of platforms that use technology to not only make music more accessible to fans, but also introduce new music to people who may not have had the opportunity or interest in seeking it out before.
+Spotify and Pandora are perfect examples of platforms that use technology to not only make music more accessible to fans but also introduce new music to people who may not have had the opportunity or interest in seeking it out before.

-These companies, as well as Google with their Google Play music platform, Apple with iTunes and the myriad of other streaming services, collect data on users’ listening trends which can be used both for marketing purposes and to make inferences on industry trends.
+These companies, as well as Google with their Google Play music platform, Apple with iTunes, and the myriad of other streaming services, collect data on users’ listening trends which can be used both for marketing purposes and to make inferences on industry trends.

 One pitfall to the data being collected by many music streaming services is that very little of it is qualitative.
-Services collect information such as search history, how many times a song is played, whether people prefer to listen to an artist on shuffle or a radio station based on an artist, but very little of that information answers any of the “why” questions that come up so often in music and in all art.
+Services collect information such as search history, how many times a song is played, and whether people prefer to listen to an artist on shuffle or a radio station based on an artist, but very little of that information answers any of the “why” questions that come up so often in music and all art.

 If two artists have uplifting, danceable songs, why would one person choose either one over the other?
-These can be addressed using qualitative surveys, however the methodology must be chosen carefully and the end goal of the research must be planned carefully before performing such an endeavor.
+These can be addressed using qualitative surveys, however, the methodology must be chosen carefully and the end goal of the research must be planned carefully before performing such an endeavor.